LaCollins/TakuGaku/README.md

 # TakuGaku
-An Homeschool Companion Application for managing Scheduling, Assignments, and Grades.
+A Homeschool Companion Application for managing Scheduling, Assignments, and Grades.